 In certain circumstances, the Company is required to provide performance bonds in connection with its future performance on contractual commitments.
 The Company has indemnified its sureties for any expenses paid out under these performance bonds.
-As of March 31, 2011, the total amount of outstanding performance bonds was approximately \$818,500, and the estimated cost to complete these bonded projects was approximately \$408,751.
+As of June 30, 2011, the total original face value amount of outstanding performance bonds was approximately \$786.1 million of which approximately \$422.4 million was not yet complete and unrecognized in revenue.